SudokuPro iconNonogram iconmahjong-online iconOmiPlay icon

 Next Steps

-Completing a 12×12 Extreme Sudoku is an exceptional achievement that demonstrates command of the full Sudoku technique hierarchy at large scale.
-When you are ready for the ultimate challenge in standard Sudoku, the 16x16 Sudoku format awaits — 256 cells, sixteen symbols, and a constraint landscape unlike anything in smaller formats.
-To review the Expert techniques that underpin Extreme solving, visit 12x12 Expert Sudoku.
-Browse all 12×12 levels on the 12x12 Sudoku hub, study the full technique library at SudokuPro How-to-Play, and access all free puzzles from the SudokuPro homepage.
+Ready for the definitive large-format challenge?
+12x12 Evil Sudoku is the hardest level in the 12×12 family — adding Squirmbag (five-row fish across 792 combinations) and AIC chains extending to eighteen or more links beyond what Extreme requires.
+To review the Expert-level foundations that underpin Extreme solving, visit 12x12 Expert Sudoku.
+Browse all twelve-symbol difficulty levels on the 12x12 Sudoku hub, study the full technique library at SudokuPro How-to-Play, and access all free puzzles from the SudokuPro homepage.